OFER: Occluded Face Expression Reconstruction: Introduction

 To ensure plausible face reconstructions while addressing the challenges of diverse sampling, we introduce \moniker, a novel method for reconstructing 3D faces under occlusions.
-At its core, \moniker{} employs two denoising diffusion probabilistic models (DDPMs)~\cite{ho2020denoising} to generate the shape and expression coefficients of the FLAME~\cite{li2017flame} parametric face model, conditioned on an input image.
+At its core, \moniker{} employs two denoising diffusion probabilistic models (DDPMs)~\cite{ho2020denoising} to generate the shape and expression coefficients of the FLAME~\cite{li2017flame} parametric face model, conditioned on the input image.
 The ability of diffusion models to learn the underlying data distribution enables \moniker{} to produce multiple plausible hypotheses.
 We leverage two pre-trained face image recognition networks as image encoders, and following MICA~\cite{zielonka2022mica}, train our models using only a small dataset of paired 2D-3D data.

 Generating diverse solutions is crucial for reconstructing faces under occlusions.
-However, to produce multiple expressive solutions with a consistent shape structure, it is important to select a unique shape from the set of generated shape coefficients that best represents the face in the image.
-To achieve this, we propose a novel \textbf{ranking mechanism} that evaluates and ranks those generated samples.
-Specifically, given an input image along with N generated shape samples, this network scores and ranks these samples, then selects the top-ranked one.
+Equally important is selecting a unique, consistent shape that best represents the face in the image across all generated expressions.
+This is achievable since identity is generally better defined under occlusions.

+To achieve this, we propose a novel \textbf{ranking mechanism} that evaluates and ranks the samples generated by the shape diffusion network, effectively filtering out poor quality samples.
+Specifically, given an input image along with N generated shape samples, the ranking network scores and ranks the candidates, selecting the top-ranked one.
 To the best of our knowledge, such a ranking mechanism as selection process for diffusion models has not been considered before.

-To evaluate our approach, we introduce a new dataset and evaluation protocol, CO-545, built from the CoMA dataset~\cite{ranjan2018coma}.
+To evaluate our approach, we introduce a new dataset and evaluation protocol, CO-545, derived from the CoMA dataset~\cite{ranjan2018coma}.
 CO-545 includes 545 ground-truth pairs of occluded images and corresponding FLAME non-occluded 3D vertices.
 Experimental results show that our method effectively generates multiple hypotheses for single in-the-wild occluded images, achieving superior quality and diversity on CO-545.
-Additionally, when evaluated on NoW benchmark~\cite{Sanyal2019RingNet}, our method demonstrates improved performance with ranking-selection mechanism.
+Additionally, when evaluated on the NoW benchmark~\cite{Sanyal2019RingNet}, our method demonstrates improved performance with the ranking-selection mechanism.

 In summary, our contributions are the following: \begin{itemize} \item A new method for occluded 3D face reconstruction using DDPMs, which outputs multiple 3D face shape and expression hypotheses, overcoming the limitations of deterministic methods.